emqx/eip/active/0038-secret-registry.md

   containing a secrets table when the cluster already has secrets.
 * Namespace tests -- the isolation-critical class:
-  * A namespaced config resolves a bare name to its own namespace's secret when one exists, and to the global one when it does not.
+  * A namespaced config resolves a bare name to its own namespace's secret; the same name existing only in the global scope (or in a sibling namespace) is **not** resolved and strict-fails, with a failure indistinguishable from a nonexistent name.
+This is the value-exfiltration test: a tenant bridge referencing a global name must never render that value onto the wire.
-  * A global config never resolves to a namespace-owned secret, even when the name exists only in a namespace.
+  * A global config resolves only global secrets and never a namespace-owned secret, even when the name exists only in a namespace.
-  * Shadowing: `{NS, "tok"}` wins over `{global, "tok"}` for configurations in `NS`, and leaves other namespaces' resolution unaffected.
+  * No cross-scope qualified form exists: `$secret{global::name}` /
-  * `$secret{global::name}` / `secret://global/name` bypass a
+    `secret://global/name` from a namespaced context do not resolve (they are treated as an unknown name or a config-validation error, per implementation choice — assert whichever is chosen).
-    shadowing namespace-local entry.
+  * Authn scoping: a **namespaced** HTTP authenticator resolves its `$secret{...}` against its own namespace even though the connecting client has no `tns` yet (and even when the client's `tns` is initialized *from* this authentication).
+A **global** authenticator resolves against global.
+A regression that keys resolution off the client's unresolved `tns` must fail this test.
-  * A namespaced admin cannot create, read, update, delete, or **list** another namespace's secrets; a global admin can act on any namespace via `?ns=`.
+  * A namespaced admin cannot create, read, update, delete, or **list** another scope's secrets (another namespace's *or* the global scope's); a global admin can act on any namespace via `?ns=`.
   * Per-namespace cap is enforced per namespace, not cluster-wide.
-  * `'namespace.delete'` removes exactly that namespace's secrets and leaves global ones intact; re-running the cleanup is a no-op.
+  * `'namespace.delete'` removes exactly that namespace's secrets and leaves global and sibling-namespace ones intact; re-running the cleanup is a no-op.
 * HTTP-header byte check composition: a stored secret whose value contains CR / LF is accepted at storage time (UTF-8-only check passes), but rejected at the HTTP bridge connector when used as a